vcharpenay/urdf-store-exp/README.md

 Op optimizedOp = Transformer.transform(t, op);
 ```

-TPF: no pagination, both with query optimization (provided by Jena) and without (original LUBM queries).
-The query optimization simulates the greedy algorithm described in the original paper.

 ## Results

 ### Memory footprint

-_Note: HDT headers were not included in the results._

 | **Number of triples** | **µRDF store** | **Wiselib TupleStore** | HDT (dictionary) | HDT (triples/dictionary) | HDT (indexes) | **HDT** | k2 -triples (triples) | **k2 -triples** |
 | ----------------- | ---------- | ------------------ | ---------------- | ------------------------ | ------------- | --- | --------------------- | ----------- |